Goat Rack on the Grill

 Want a show-stopping cut of meat to prepare?
-One of our 100% grass-fed goat racks are as fun to prepare as they are to serve, as rack is the most tender and succulent cut on the animal.
+One of our 100% grass-fed lamb racks are as fun to prepare as they are to serve, as rack is the most tender and succulent cut on the animal.
 This recipe has a wide variety of traditional ingredients to complement the rack of goat without over powering it: ginger flavored roasted carrot puree, Isaeli couscous, vegetables and aromatic herbs, but you can certainly make it without the couscous base if desired for a simpler option.
 And, or course, rack of lamb may be substituted in this recipe.

 This recipe is by chef Ben Spangler.
 Hailing from Minnesota, Ben draws from his Midwestern roots to create dishes that are unpretentious and delicious.
 Ben has competed on national television for the Food Network and appeared on local Minneapolis food networks.
 He is currently executive chef at Mercy in Minneapolis.